Skip to Content

 7. Procedures

-This policy is implemented through the associated procedures.
-Authority to make changes to the procedures rests with the policy owner.
+This policy is implemented through the associated procedure.
+Authority to make changes to the procedure rests with the policy owner.